As the sharemarket rollercoaster continues, it’s worth just taking a deep breath and reviewing the golden rules of investing.

-1. Do your homework before buying.
+1. Do your homework before buying

-Get hold of broker reports and the company’s last annual report, read the financial press and of course talk to your adviser.
-Buy shares that fit in with an investment strategy, e.g. for income, growth or both.
+Get hold of broker reports and the company’s last annual report.
+Read the financial press and, of course, talk to your adviser.
+Buy shares that fit with an overall investment strategy – for example, for income, growth or both.

-2. Balance the risk and reward factors.
+2. Balance the risk and reward factors

 Look closely at past performance and future prospects.
 Remember the sleep test.
 If the worry of your shares falling keeps you awake at night, don’t buy them.
 Unless you’re a speculator (i.e. gambler), be satisfied with steady progress.

-3. Keep checking after you’ve bought.
+3. Keep checking after you’ve bought

 Review shareholdings at least once every six months in consultation with your broker or adviser.

-4. Exercise patience.
+4. Exercise patience

 Don’t expect to become wealthy overnight.
 Most shares will need at least a year to show some reasonable appreciation.
+Hang in there.

-5. Don’t forget shares can bring income and capital appreciation.
+5. Don’t forget, shares can bring income and capital appreciation

 We often ignore the impact of dividends.
 Estimate both these factors and relate them to your personal tax situation.

-6. Be alert to trends.
+6. Be alert to trends

 In your daily reading, try to put the news through an investment filter.
 Political, economic, scientific events may have implications for some companies.

-7. Be prepared for unexpected events.
+7. Be prepared for unexpected events

 For instance, a sudden drop in a share price may well mean an institutional investor has sold a large parcel, and the price may rebound within a day or two.

-8. Don’t try to back every horse in the race.
+8. Don’t try to back every horse in the race

 It is far better to hold a smaller portfolio of shares which you know well and are comfortable with than to invest in a larger number of companies in the hope of picking more winners.

-9. Timing can be important.
+9. Timing can be important

 If the share you want is being actively traded, buy at “market price” which is an order to the broker to get the best price possible.
 With shares that are beginning to attract interest, you can sometimes save money by waiting for a brief price dip.

-10. Take a loss quickly.
+10. Take a loss quickly

 Don’t let pride or stubbornness prevent you from accepting a mistake and correcting it.
 One big profit makes up for a lot of little losses.
 So keep them small.

-11. Keep an eye on the ex-dividend date.
+11. Keep an eye on the ex-dividend date

 When a company declares a dividend, all shareholders on the books at that date receive the dividend, and usually the price of the shares will drop by approximately the same amount.

-12. Follow the market.
+12. Follow the market

-13. Take profits.
+13. Take profits

 It is better to make a little less profit by selling too soon than to take the greater risk of overstaying the market in a stock which is overpriced.